opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 </Package>
 ```

-If an *Environment* variable is defined with the same name as a *file-local* property, then the *Environment* variable will take precedence.
+If an *Environment* variable is defined with the same name as a *file-local* property, then the *file-local* variable will take precedence.
-Values from the **PropertyGroup** element can be considered *default* values, but can be overriden during `package create`.
+Default values can be specified using *Conditions*.

 > **Note** the $(GitVersion) variable has a special meaning, and cannot be overriden.